-Business Architecture is a hierarchical model that explains the relationship among various elements of the business to achieve business objectives.
+Business Process Architecture and Modelling is a hierarchical model that explains the relationship among various elements of the business to achieve business objectives.
 An organization is a complex system where multiple elements work at the same time but in different directions.

 These elements are business vision, purpose, and mission, business strategies, business goals, business processes, people technologies, products, and services.
 None of these is sufficient in itself to deliver the value.
 They all need to connect together to ensure that the work moves as a choreography.